Greece Moments Greece Moments

 Trachia Peninsula

-Inside the complex there are numerous cisterns, remains of buildings and the late medieval Church of Agios Nikolaos which is closed, but in whose walls ancient stone fragments are clearly walled in.
+Inside the complex there are numerous cisterns, remains of buildings, and the late medieval Church of Agios Nikolaos, which is closed, but whose walls clearly incorporate ancient stone fragments.

 Chalki Wanderung Kastro Agios Nikolaos Kirche